matdexir/matdexir.github.io/src/pages/posts/r/cscope-with-neovim.md

 # How to use `cscope` with `Neovim`

 > NOTE: This tutorial assumes that you already know how to do basic neovim config with lua.
+> NOTE 2: From version `0.9.0` onwards, cscope has been removed from neovim.

 [cscope](https://cscope.sourceforge.net/) is a tool for browsing source code.
 It has been made with UNIX philosophy in mind i.e "Do one thing and Do it right".
 In a nutshell, it allows searching for: